 Then I went to Costa Rica, and realized that I just hadn’t spent much time in places worth photographing.

 I still have the shots I took there.
 Most of them aren’t very good; when your previous photographic endeavors mostly involved tapping your camp friends on the shoulder and then snapping a surprise picture of them when they turned around, you don’t have much in the way of skill.
-In addition, these HDR software options help enhance the quality of an average picture.
-So I did not bother about the skill as well.
+And I did not bother about my skills as these HDR software options made things easy.
 But the sheer photogenic nature of some of the places I went came through despite my ignorance.

 It was enough to encourage me.
 Over the next ten years or so, I began to pay attention to things like framing and composition, improving my photography through the basic decisions of where to stand and how much to zoom.
 The advent of digital cameras gave me the ability to see right away whether my shot had come out well, and the freedom to take a larger number of pictures meant I was more willing to just keep hitting the shutter button; my percentage of good images wasn’t any higher (in fact, it was probably lower), but sheer numbers meant I was getting more that were worthwhile.
 Slowly, bit by bit, my pictures got better.